ygda-org/programming-guide/sections/section-1.md

     ### Tell godot to calcluate movement (move_and_slide)
 ```

-Now, here is what your code should look something like:
+Now, here is roughly what your code should look like:
 ```gdscript
 extends CharacterBody2D